TwintailTeam/TwintailLauncher/README.md

 Twintaillauncher is a multi-platform launcher that brings mod support, quality-of-life improvements, and advanced features to a variety of anime-styled games.<br>
 TTL is an all-in-one tool for downloading, managing, and launching your favorite anime games.
 It’s designed with flexibility, ease of use, and customization in mind.
 ### Supported games
-* Genshin Impact,
+* Genshin Impact
-* Honkai: Star Rail,
+* Honkai: Star Rail
-* Honkai Impact 3rd,
+* Honkai Impact 3rd
-* Zenless Zone Zero,
+* Zenless Zone Zero
-* Wuthering Waves,
+* Wuthering Waves
 * Punishing: Gray Raven

 ### Is this safe to use?
 Can I get banned?